olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 git worktree add html gh-pages
 ```

-To check that you set up branches correctly, you should see `git branch` shows `gh-pages` under the
+To check that you set up branches correctly, you should see that `git branch` shows `gh-pages`
-`html` subdirectory, but see the `main` branch as usual outside of `html`:
+under the `html` subdirectory, but see the `main` branch as usual outside of `html`:

 ```sh
 # from the project root